Spicy Skinny Margarita

 a spicy skinny margarita on a tray with dried orange slices, chili peppers, and limes.

-What is a skinny margarita?
+What is a skinny cocktail?

 A skinny cocktail is one that simply has fewer calories than the original.
 It may or may not have less alcohol.

-The classic margarita is a mixed drink made with tequila, Cointreau or other triple sec liqueur, and lime juice in a sour formula.
-To make a skinny margarita, recipes often call for replacing the Cointreau with orange juice, which has slightly fewer calories.
+The margarita is a mixed drink made with tequila, Cointreau or other triple sec liqueur, and lime juice in a sour formula.
+The starting point for this skinny margarita recipe was my spicy margarita with jalapeño simple syrup, which clocks in at 218 calories.

-Tips and tricks
+Recipe tips and tricks

 Making spicy tequila